 Today I grabbed a white crayon from my daughter’s school supplies to try a Watercolor Crayon Resist, and let me tell you all- this could not be easier!
 Once you read this tutorial, I am 100% sure you will want to try this yourself.

-Make sure to check out all of these previous posts where I different watercolor ideas too- Watercolor Salt Technique, How To Use Masking Fluid in Watercoloring and How to use a Glue Pen in Watercoloring
+I have been trying many new ways to watercolor in my sketchbook like the Watercolor Salt Technique, How To Use Masking Fluid in Watercoloring and How to use a Glue Pen in Watercoloring and every one of these is so much fun!

 Supplies you will need: